chloealbright/DevHiveMind/Language Overlap/Access Modifiers.md

 what modifier is limited to package;; protected
 where can protected classes be accessed;; package and subclass Which access modifier has more scope private or protected;; protected
-UML sign for access [[Protected in Depth]] modifier;; hashtag
+What UML sign is for access [[Protected in Depth]] modifier;; hashtag
-UML sign for access private modifier;; minus
+What UML sign is for access private modifier;; minus
-UML sign for access public modifier;; plus
+What UML sign is for access public modifier;; plus
-UML sign for mandatory;; asterisk
+What UML sign is for mandatory;; asterisk
-UML sign for optional;; O
+What UML sign is for optional;; O
-UML sign for static member for attributes and methods;; underline or bold and underline
+What UML sign is for static member for attributes and methods;; underline or bold and underline

 ## Modifiers
  Access modifiers are keywords in certain languages that help to restrict the scope of ***attributes, classes, methods,and constructors (member):